Italy - Factors to watch on June 25

 Non-binding offers the bank is receiving for unlikely-to-pay loans it has put up for sale are “totally in line” with what was expected before last month’s market turmoil, CEO Paolo Fiorentino said in a Class CNBC interview published in Saturday’s Milano Finanza.
 He said the bank may complete as early as the end of July “a major step” in its bad-loan clean-up which was slated for September-October.

-CEO Philippe Donnet met on Friday with Vietnam’s Prime Minister Nguyen Xuan Phuc to discuss the country’s investment opportunities and economic potential as well as Generali’s strong commitment in developing its local business.
+CEO Philippe Donnet met on Friday with Vietnamese Prime Minister Nguyen Xuan Phuc to discuss the country’s investment opportunities and economic potential as well as Generali’s strong commitment in developing its local business.

-The Garavoglia family, that controls 51 percent of Campari, is rejigging its holding structure, transferring the holding to Luxembourg, Corriere della Sera said on Sunday.
+The Garavoglia family, that controls 51 percent of drinks group, is rejigging its holding structure, transferring the holding to Luxembourg, Corriere della Sera said on Sunday.

+The Italian debt collector said on Monday it aimed for annual adjusted core profit growth of up to 8.5 percent on average in the next three years, partly thanks to acquisitions.

 ‘Investor Day’ in London (0800 GMT).